A teen with blonde hair struggles with acute stress disorder and his friend comforts him

 Support for acute stress disorder and post-traumatic stress disorder at Charlie Health

 If you’re struggling with the mental health effects of past traumatic events, Charlie Health is here to help.
-Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for young people dealing with complex mental health conditions.
+Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for teens and adults with serious mental health conditions.
 Our expert clinicians incorporate evidence-based, trauma-informed therapies into individual counseling, family therapy, and group sessions.
 With treatment, managing your ASD or PTSD symptoms is possible.
 Fill out the form below or give us a call to start healing today.

 Charlie Health shield logo